-The White’s Tree Frog is a larger species that is typically around 3-5 inches.
-They can change their color slightly, but they commonly stay anywhere between a light blue-green to an emerald color.
-The skin is covered with a thick, waxy layer that allows them to maintain their moisture in low-moisture environments.
+The White’s Tree Frog is a large species that is typically around 3–5 inches.
+They can change their color slightly, but they commonly stay anywhere between a light blue-green and an emerald color.
+The skin is covered with a thick, waxy layer that enables them to maintain their moisture in low-moisture environments.

 Their feet are large and webbed like most frogs, with their second finger being the longest.
 They have a distinct, fatty ridge over their eyes that contributes to their adorable facial expressions.
-Males are usually a bit slenderer than females, but only slightly.
+Males are usually a bit slimmer than females but only slightly.
 They also have a gray, wrinkled sac underneath their throat region.

-How to Take Care of White’s Tree Frogs
+How to Take Care of a White’s Tree Frog

 Habitat, Tank Conditions & Setup

-As a tree frog, this species needs a habitat that includes lots of climbing room.
-A tall aquarium is recommended, not the long, slender ones that are usually used for fish.
-A 15- to 20- gallon tank is recommended for one adult.
+As a tree frog, this species needs a habitat that includes plenty of climbing room.
+A tall aquarium is recommended, not a long, slender one that is typically used for fish.
+A 15- to 20-gallon tank is recommended for one adult.
 The exact shape of the aquarium doesn’t matter, though many people prefer a hexagonal tank.

-Because these frogs climb, a tight lid is essential.
+Since these frogs climb, a tight lid is essential.
 Otherwise, they’ll climb out.
-The suction pads on the bottom of their feet allow them to climb the sides of their tank easily.
+The suction pads on the bottom of their feet enable them to climb the sides of their tank easily.

-Frogs do not understand transparent boundaries.
-They will not understand that they can’t walk through glass – no matter how many times they try.
-For this reason, it is essential to add pieces of paper to the bottom few inches of the tank, and anywhere else the frog tends to rub their nose.
-They may use aquarium tape and backgrounds specifically for this purpose.
+Also, know that many frogs do not understand transparent boundaries.
+They will not understand that they can’t walk through glass, no matter how many times they try.
+For this reason, it is essential to add pieces of paper to the bottom few inches of the tank, and anywhere else the White’s tree frog tends to rub their nose.
+You may use aquarium tape and backgrounds specifically for this purpose.
 If the frog can rub their nose, they will injure themselves by eventually rubbing their skin off.

 You should provide plenty of climbing structures.
 Branches, cork bark, and foliage are all necessary for these frogs to thrive.
-Remember that these frogs get pretty significant, so the branches should be able to support their weight.
-You can use live plants that are stocky as long as they are free from pesticides and fertilizer.
+Remember that these frogs get quite large, so the branches should be able to support their weight.
+You can use live plants that are stocky, as long as they are free from pesticides and fertilizer.
 Most plant soils contain fertilizer, so you will need to use specifically made soil without it.

 Plan on spot-cleaning your frog’s cage daily to keep it clean from waste materials.
-Non-chlorinated water should be used to change the water dish daily as well.
+Non-chlorinated water should be used to change the water dish every day.

 Temperature & Lighting

-These frogs need a temperature of 80 to 86 F during the day and 72 to 76 F at night.
+The White’s tree frog needs a temperature of 80°F to 86°F during the day and 72°F to 76°F at night.
 This is best accomplished with a heater outside of the cage on one side.
 You should not need multiple heaters.
 It is okay if the tank isn’t all the same temperature, as this allows the frog to escape the warmer places if they get too hot.
 Use a tank-side thermometer to ensure that the temperature is being maintained.

-They don’t require any specific lighting requirements.
+This frog doesn’t require any specific lighting requirements.
 The only lights necessary are those used for viewing.
 If you plan on viewing at night, use a nocturnal bulb.
-These frogs should be kept in the dark at night, or they may believe it is still daytime.
-UVB is not necessary like it is with other tree frogs, though it also won’t harm your frog to be exposed.
-Twelve hours of light and twelve hours of dark typically work well.
+These frogs should be kept in the dark at night, or they may believe that it is still daytime.
+UVB is not necessary for the White’s tree frog as it is with other tree frogs, though it also won’t harm your frog to be exposed.
+Twelve hours of light and 12 hours of dark typically work well.

 The substrate of the tank is essential.
 You should use a layer of gravel followed by chemical-free soil.
 You can also use pieces of bark to add more structure to the substrate.
 Moss should be used to cover the whole bottom of the tank, as it helps retain moisture.